Brief Intervention Services

 What happens after I am referred?

-Once the referral has been received you will be contacted by one of the clinical team within 2 weeks.
-This may be a letter informing you that your referral has been received.
-The clinician will contact and discuss the referral with you, and identify supports that you may require.
-Priority for service is given to those people who are Māori / Pacific or refugee or have community service or high user health card.
+Once the referral has been received a patient will be contacted by one of the clinical team within 2 weeks.
+This may be a letter informing that a referral has been received.
+The clinician will contact and discuss the referral with a patient and identify supports that you may require.
+Priority for service is given to those people who are Māori / Pacific or are a former refugee or have community service or high user health card.

-The clinician who makes contact with you can discuss the most appropriate follow up options for you which could include:
+The clinician who makes contact can discuss the most appropriate follow up options, which could include:

 • Self-help options including; e therapy, books on prescription